Jarrett Williams

-Jarrett Brandon Williams (born September 8, 1984) is an American comic book creator.
-Williams currently wrote and illustrated the Super Pro K.O.! graphic novel series through comic publisher Oni Press, later co-illustrating the 2021 graphic novel Rick and Morty – Worlds Apart with Tony Fleecs.
+Jarrett Brandon Williams is an American comic book creator.
+Williams currently wrote and illustrated the Super Pro K.O.! graphic novel series through comic publisher Oni Press, later co-illustrating the 2021 graphic novel Rick and Morty: Worlds Apart with Tony Fleecs.

 Early life and education

 Williams was raised in New Orleans, Louisiana.
 His first exposure to comics came from The Times-Picayune newspaper comic strip section.
 As a child, Williams was fairly introverted and loved drawing, reading, legoes, and playing video games.
 He frequented the Crescent City Comic Shop in New Orleans where he was first exposed to comics.

 Williams attended the New Orleans Center for Creative Arts where he graduated in the school's Visual Arts Program.
 In 2002, he enrolled into the Savannah College of Art and Design where he received his Bachelor of Fine Arts in Sequential Art in 2006 and his Master of Fine Arts in Sequential Art in 2010.